 Theresa Hak Kyung Cha’s Dictee: A Marathon Reading

 Admission is free.
-RSVP beginning Monday, July 26, at 10 a.m.
+RSVP at the link below.

 John H. Cha has written several biographies about Korean and American leaders and is an award-winning translator of Korean literature into English.
 His titles include Willow Tree Shade: The Susan Ahn Cuddy Story and The Do or Die Entrepreneur: A Korean American Businessman’s Journey.
 He is currently working on Dear Theresa, a book about his sister Theresa Cha.